 Growing in Christ for Preschool – Seventh Grade

 This year, Preschool – High School will send our Sunday School offerings to LCMS World Relief and Human Care, Disaster Response.
 The LCMS Disaster Response responds to immediate and long-term needs following natural and man-made disasters.
 Working through LCMS districts and congregations as well as with international Lutheran churches and other partners, LCMS Disaster Response builds capacity of the church’s partners to respond to needs with Christian care.
 The ministry reaches out to LCMS congregations and their communities with services that include on-site assessment, emergency relief and development grants, pastoral care for LCMS church workers and members, and other resources.
 The goal is to raise $500 for the year.
-For the month of September, we reached 9% of our goal.
-To learn more about LCMS Disaster Response go to: https://www.lcms.org/disaster-response
+For the month of October, we reached 15% of our goal.

 From Our Parish Nurse Pam Norris